When you are a student or a recent graduate, or even a grown-up willing to change your career path, you start looking into what your options are.

 What can I work as in the FMCG industry?

-Regardless of your education specialization, the FMCG industry has got your back.
+Regardless of your education or specialization, the FMCG industry has got your back.

 That is because it involves, well… fast moving consumer goods, such as shampoo, and the product process is very rapid.
 Thus, all job positions are involved from product design, branding and advertising, project management, engineering, and finance to supply chain, distribution, sales and IT.